quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ### Packet Protection for QUIC Multipath {#multipath-aead}

-Packet protection for QUIC version 1 is specified is {{Section 5 of RFC9001}}.
+Packet protection for QUIC version 1 is specified is {{Section 5 of QUIC-TLS}}.
 The general principles of packet protection are not changed for QUIC Multipath.
 No changes are needed for setting packet protection keys, initial secrets, header protection, use of 0-RTT keys, receiving out-of-order protected packets, receiving protected packets, or retry packet integrity.
 However, the use of multiple number spaces for 1-RTT packets requires changes in AEAD usage.

-{{Section 5.3 of RFC9001}} specifies AEAD usage, and in particular the use of a nonce, N, formed by combining the packet protection IV with the packet number.
+{{Section 5.3 of QUIC-TLS}} specifies AEAD usage, and in particular the use of a nonce, N, formed by combining the packet protection IV with the packet number.
 If multiple packet number spaces are used, the packet number alone would not guarantee the uniqueness of the nonce.